 Information on is located here.

-Determining the requirements for the telephone network

-Determine the requirements for the telephone network and collect information about the environmental conditions for the planned DECT wireless network.

-Creating an installation plan

-Create a building plan and enter the planned DECT base stations in this plan.
-You should take account of the general conditions determined and the technical requirements of DECT telephony in the process.

-Use the installation plan to take measurements and adapt the installation plan to your measurement results.

-Working with the Gigaset measuring equipment

-Have you purchased the Gigaset N720 SPK PRO (Site Planning Kit)?
-Here you can read about how to set up the measuring equipment and how to use it to take measurements.
+Determining the requirements for the telephone network Determine the requirements for the telephone network and co information about the environmental conditions for the planne DECT wireless network. llect Creating an installation plan Create a building plan and enter the planned DECT base station this plan.
+You should take account of the general conditions de mined and the technical requirements of DECT telephony in the cess. ter- Taking measurements Use the installation plan to take measurements and adapt the i lation plan to your measurement results. page 20 Working with the Gigaset measuring equipment Have you purchased the Gigaset N720 SPK PRO (Site Planning H Here you can read about how to set up the measuring equipme and how to use it to take measurements.
+Special environments Do you want to set up your DECT network in a difficult environn Helpful information and tips are available here. page 42

-.. page 29

-Special environments

-Do you want to set up your DECT network in a difficult environment?
-Helpful information and tips are available here.

-If you have any questions about using your measuring devices, please contact our Customer care team (+ page 43).
+If you have any questions about using your measuring devices, please contact our Customer care team ( + page 44).